-NBA roundup: 24-point run lifts Thunder over Pacers
+NBA roundup: Booker's 50 not enough for Suns

-Paul George scored 31 points and Russell Westbrook had yet another triple-double to help lead the Oklahoma City Thunder to a 107-99 win over the visiting Indiana Pacers on Wednesday.
+Paul George scored 31 points and Russell Westbrook had yet another triple-double to lead Oklahoma City past visiting Indiana.

 Early in the second half, the Thunder looked headed for yet another lackluster defeat as the Pacers built an 11-point lead.
 But then came a massive third-quarter push.
 The Thunder scored 24 consecutive points over a stretch of nearly seven minutes to seize control.

 Westbrook finished with 17 points, 11 rebounds and 12 assists.
 Steven Adams scored 25 points and grabbed 12 rebounds for the Thunder, his highest-scoring game since Dec.
-14.

-Bojan Bogdanovic led the Pacers with 28 points.
-Domantas Sabonis added 18 points and 10 rebounds, and Myles Turner had 12 points and 14 boards.
+14. Bojan Bogdanovic led the Pacers with 28 points.

 Warriors 118, Grizzlies 103